-Great excitement is greeting the U.S. Treasury’s first set of guidance on provisions in the 2017 tax law that encourage investment in Qualified Opportunity Zones, or QOZs, in return for deferral or forgiveness of taxes on capital gains.
+Great excitement is greeting the U.S. Treasury’s first set of guidance on provisions in the 2017 tax law that encourage investment in Qualified Opportunity Zones, or QOZs, in return for deferral, basis adjustments and forgiveness of taxes on the investment’s principal appreciation.

 After all, the proposed rules clear up some key uncertainties that were causing investors to hesitate.
 Even better, they articulate generous views of which types of taxpayers may benefit (most) and the capital gains they may use (most), and even extend the time allotted for reinvesting gains (under certain circumstances).

 Such generous tax relief suggests investments in Qualified Opportunity Funds (QOFs) should be on your radar if you’re looking to defer taxes on significant gains achieved in this long bull market.